danpalmer/danpalmer.me/posts/2020-05-18-board-game-design.md

 [Wingspan][wingspan-aff] from the same publisher, again based in large part on the artwork, and once again I'm finding the other aspects even more satisfying.

-While most of the enjoyment of playing a game comes from the core rules, and much of the rest comes from the design, it's these details that tie it all together for me, making what would otherwise be a collection of rules, into a coherent system that is intuitive and fluid to play.
-I've not played _loads_ of board games, and I have seen some of these aspects in others, but for games beyond the complexity of, say, Carcassonne, I have so far found Scythe and Wingspan to feature some of the best design.
+While most of the enjoyment of playing a game comes from the core rules and much of the rest comes from the visual design, it's these details that tie it all together for me, making what would otherwise be a collection of rules into a coherent system that is intuitive and fluid to play.
+I've not played a lot of board games and I have seen some of these aspects in others, but for games beyond the complexity of Carcassonne for example, I have so far found Scythe and Wingspan to feature some of the best design.

 ## Simple rulebooks